Ivo-Balbaert/The_Way_to_Mojo/Table_of_Contents.md

 ### 2.1.2 Compiler
 ### 2.1.3 Runtime
 ### 2.1.4 Standard library
-## 2.2 Installing the Modular and Mojo toolkit
+## 2.2 Installing the Magic and Mojo toolkit
 ### 2.2.1 On Windows
 ### 2.2.2 On MacOS
 ### 2.2.3 On Linux Ubuntu 20-22 (or WSL2 on Windows)